HomeSecurity ToolsSecurity GuidesGUIDELINES FOR A SAFE CARNIVAL AND SUMMER - 2025

 • Keep yourself informed about the schedule and details of Carnival events.
 Knowing the logistics and timings can contribute to a more organized and secure experience

 One of the most popular and traditional ways to celebrate the Carnival in Brazil are the street “blocos”.
-In 2024, there will be 453 official “blocos” see the official schedule – of different styles and in almost every neighborhood of Rio de Janeiro.
-In São Paulo, it is no different, 536 “blocos”official schedule – are expected to take place.
+In 2025, there will be hundreds of official “blocos” see the official schedule – of different styles in almost every neighborhood of Rio de Janeiro.
+In São Paulo, it is no different, the “blocos”official schedule – are expected to parade throughout the whole city.
 Some security tips can improve this experience:

-– In the Carnival blocos, do not stand at all in the middle of it, since chances of being stolen, groped or squeezed by the crowd are higher.
+– In the Carnival “blocos“, do not stand at all in the middle of it, since the chances of being stolen, groped, or squeezed by the crowd are higher.
 Try to remain on its edges

 – If for any reason you end up surrounded by the crowd, remain calm and follow the movement until an opportunity to leave appear